 This comprehensive report analyzes global and domestic trends impacting capital spending and economic growth in the coming year.
 It identifies key signposts specific to the equipment finance industry and features Momentum Monitors that identify turning points for 12 verticals in their respective investment cycles.
 The outlooks are updated quarterly.

-U.S. Capital Investment & Credit Markets: Global uncertainty is weighing on credit demand and supply, although U.S. credit conditions remain at generally healthy levels.
-Despite a recent uptick in financial stress, we see little evidence of major financial risks in 2016.
-Turbulence in the world economy and financial markets has invited greater caution from businesses and consumers, yet both firms and households are expected to gradually increase their borrowing as these headwinds slowly fade.
-Acknowledging increased risks from abroad, the Fed held interest rates unchanged this spring.
-However, the Fed remains prepared to slowly raise rates this year, which may pull forward some investment and slightly expand margins for equipment finance firms.
+U.S. Capital Investment & Credit Markets: Global uncertainty is weighing on credit demand and supply, but U.S. credit conditions remain at generally healthy levels.
+While financial stress has fallen and consumer demand for credit has increased considerably, uncertainty in the world economy and financial markets is contributing to weak business confidence and sluggish business investment.
+The Fed has made several decisions to delay interest rate hikes, citing global headwinds.
+However, we still expect the Fed to raise interest rates later this year, which may pull forward some investment and slightly expand margins for equipment finance firms.

 Overview of the U.S. Economy: Supported by mostly decent fundamentals, we expect the U.S. economy to expand 2.2% in 2016, slightly slower than the pace of growth over the past two years.
 Consumer spending, driven by increases in real disposable income, will be a significant driver of growth in 2016, and tighter labor markets and solid residential housing gains are primed to provide an extra boost.
 However, weaknesses in the manufacturing and energy sectors are ongoing impediments to growth and will likely persist for the rest of the year.
 Thus far in 2016, predictions of an economic ï¿½pivotï¿½ from 2015 have proven to be accurate: manufacturing and exports have transitioned from growth drivers to drags, while consumption and housing activity continue to strengthen.